junyi07/Bulletin-Board-Web-Application/README.md

 ## Build

-Add this folder to your workspace and run `ng build` to build the project.
+Add the project to your workspace and run `ng build` to build it.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Development server